ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 ## Use `exclave_` to return a local value

-The region around the body of a function prevents local allocations inside that function from escaping.
+The region around the body of a function prevents local values inside that function from escaping.
 Occasionally, it is useful to write a function that allocates and returns a value in the caller's region.
 For instance, consider this code that uses an `int ref` as a counter: